 In my comprehensive guide of the 7 best beaches on the Riviera Maya I explain it in detail.

 But let’s start with the list of my top 23 things to do from the Riviera Maya.

 Puerto Morelos (30km away from Cancun) – That’s where the Riviera Maya officially starts.
 It’s a quaint fishing town where you can go for lunch or dinner after a visit to the ‘Ruta de los Cenotes,’ where you have can take your pick from a number of stunning natural pools, one after another.

 Explore the gorgeous Archaeological site of Tulum and get fancy in the funky town

-If you want to know more about Tulum and surrounding you will definitely find lots of great information in this section of the site.
+If you want to know more about Tulum and surrounding you will definitely find lots of great information on my Tulum Page

 Visit Playa del Carmen, for party and shopping

 Playa del Carmen.
 (70km away from Cancun) – Party all night long, do some shopping; beaches mostly crowded, with music-friendly beach clubs, fine, local and international dining for every taste.